Kubernetes pod stuck in Pending state

 A: Proactive measures include:

-1. Accurate Resource Requests/Limits: Set realistic CPU and memory requests for your pods.
+* Resource requests: Set realistic requests for your pods.
+Monitor resource usage to fine-tune these.